Scottish philosophy: Aesthetics

+Features of Hutcheson’s moral philosophy appear in his aesthetic theory, particularly his theory of our moral sense of beauty and the pleasure we take in it, which is not simply incidental to perceiving beauty.

-Lord Kames defines beauty as anything that you can derive pleasure from in his Essays on the Principles of Morality and Natural Religion.
+Lord Kames (1696–1782) defines beauty as anything that you can derive pleasure from in his Essays on the Principles of Morality and Natural Religion.
 Something is considered beautiful when it is regarded with respect to its purpose while an object that is poorly designed or has no purpose may be considered ugly.
 Therefore, a house may be considered beautiful in light of its purpose as a human residence.
 Objects that are beautiful may give rise to the feeling of pleasure in the observer.
 Thus, a ship may give pleasure because it is elegantly shaped as well as because it facilitates trade which in turn is a positive beneficial exchange.
 Likewise, pleasure can be applied to human action, actions that carry a positive intent such as acts of generosity towards a worthy recipient can be considered beautiful.
 This derivation of pleasure from the display of generosity or other virtues can be traced to the original constitution of our nature, that is that we experience pleasure through no conscious decision of our own when we see beauty.

+Royal Society of Edinburgh

+Hume's physician William Cullen (1710–1790) assisted in obtaining a royal charter for the Philosophical Society of Edinburgh, resulting in the formation of the Royal Society of Edinburgh in 1783.

+Dugald Stewart also assisted in founding the Royal Society of Edinburgh, and studied philosophy under Adam Ferguson (1723–1816).
+He followed the thought of Thomas Reid, except Stewart was a nominalist.
+Thomas Brown studied under Stewart and drifted even more from the common sense school.
+Brown's philosophy of the mind was reminiscent of Hume's empirical phenomenalism.
+Brown was speculated to be critical of Reid, although it was also hinted that the target of his criticisms was Stewart.

+Industrial Revolution

+James Watt and his business partner Matthew Boulton were members of the Lunar Society of Birmingham, founded by Erasmus Darwin, key figure of the Midlands Enlightenment.
+So was James Keir.
+Watt's steam engine was fundamental to the changes brought by the Industrial Revolution.

 19th century

 The influence of Immanuel Kant and German idealism on the philosophical tradition of the Scottish Enlightenment changed the philosophical agenda in the 19th century.
 Enlightenment thinking became less important and the "science of the mind" was discussed.
 Logic, also known as the philosophy of truth and reason and the philosophy of perception dominated, whereby human understanding evolves through increasing human experience and knowledge.
 Since the aim of philosophy was to reconcile the seemingly incompatible elements in the human experience, Scottish Idealists welcomed the growth of the natural sciences, especially biology as a source of new material for continual evolutionary development of human understanding.

-Thomas Brown's philosophy of the mind was reminiscent of on Hume's empirical phenomenalism and did not make any reference to Thomas Reid's principles of common sense.
-Brown was speculated to be critical of Reid, although it was also hinted that the target of his criticisms was directed at Steward.